felix-u/imgclr/README.md

 You may wish to automatically pass in your Xresources theme colours.
 The `xres.sh` script is included for this very
-purpose: at the top of the script, simply set the path to your Xresources file (by default `~/.Xresources`) and the path to the `imgclr` binary (set to the default location, `target/release/imgclr`), and run the script, passing in the same arguments you would use with `imgclr`.
+purpose: at the top of the script, simply set the path to your Xresources file (by default `~/.Xresources`) and the path to the `imgclr` binary (by default `target/release/imgclr`), and run the script, passing in the same arguments you would use with `imgclr`.
 The script simple *parses* a file in the Xresources format, which means it'll also work on Wayland, in the TTY, or on any operating system with a shell that can run it.